List of Rocky characters: Mary Anne Creed

+Phylicia Rashad portrayed Mary Anne Creed in Creed films.

 Mary Anne Creed is the wife and later widow of Apollo Creed.
 In Creed, she adopts Adonis "Donnie" Johnson, who is Apollo's illegitimate son, in 1998.
 In 2015, she discovers that Donnie has quit a lucrative job at a securities firm to follow his father's footsteps as a boxer, much to her dismay.
 She eventually supports him by sending him a pair of "stars and stripes" boxing trunks for his match against "Pretty" Ricky Conlan.
 She watches her son's match on television, reacting with pride with his performance.

 In Creed II, Mary Anne is happy that Donnie and Bianca would move close to her in Los Angeles, however she is dismayed when she learns it is so Donnie could take the challenge to fight Viktor Drago, the son of Ivan Drago, who killed Apollo in the ring.
 She admonishes Donnie by telling him that his match is not to avenge his father but for personal pride and vengeance, and attempts to dissuade him from the fight due to having a family to lose.
 After Donnie is heavily injured in the fight, Mary Anne contacts Rocky to encourage him to reconcile with Donnie and train with him for the rematch.
 Mary Anne joins the rematch in person in Moscow and celebrates when Donnie wins.

 In Creed III, Mary Anne is happy to be close with her family, especially bonding with her granddaughter Amara, but her health has significantly decreased.
 Following a stroke, Donnie and Bianca are careful in keeping her healthy.
 She becomes disturbed when she hears that Donnie has reconnected with Dame, Donnie's former best friend who he sneaks out with from her home to hang out with.
 She later opens a box filled with letters sent from Dame in prison to Donnie, which she refused to share with her son due to her believing he was a bad influence on him.
 She calls Donnie and reveals this to him, which shocks Donnie, who calls her out for keeping this from him which led to Dame manipulating Donnie's downfall all these years later.
 Mary Anne later suffers from another fatal stroke and Donnie joins her at her deathbed, where in her delirium she talks with Apollo and thanks him for giving her Donnie before she passes away.

 Mary Anne Creed is portrayed by Lavelle Roby in Rocky, Sylvia Meals in Rocky II and Rocky IV, and Phylicia Rashad in Creed, Creed II and Creed III.